SauloCav/Database-Concepts-and-experiments/README.md

 # Basic-Database-Concepts

-Some database projects developed in MySQL
+Some database projects developed in MySQL and SQL